Buttigieg-Sanders hold dueling New Hampshire rallies day before primary contest

 "We will be working together in a way that makes us proud," Buttigieg said.
 "I don't believe that because I am young.
 I don't believe that as a matter of naiveté.
 I believe that as a matter of experience, having seen in a warzone what Americans can do to work together, having seen in my own city that a place left for dead can pick itself back up."

-He will end the day with a Get-Out-the-Vote rally in Exeter.
+He ended the day with a Get-Out-the-Vote rally at Exeter High School, 16 miles from the Sanders rally.

+"Don't listen to anybody who tells you you've got to choose one way with your heart or the other way with your head," Buttigieg told his supporters.
+"Don't listen to anybody who says that we have to choose between a strategy to govern well and a strategy to win big."

 Recent polls have shown Sanders and the former South Bend, Ind., mayor in a close race as both battle for the top spot in their party.